kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 76: August 24, 2020

+**Today's Progress**: I finished  section 2 on my MongoDB course.

+**Thoughts**: MongoDB is fun, my intent is to finish this course and then go back to Node.js or maybe an Angular course all I know is all I want to get better at the specific MEAN skills (MERN as well?).

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mongodbthecompleteguide/commit/59d2d8f6eaa2c1a773dd28d4cb7f13f3e746671c)

+---

 ### Day 75: August 23, 2020

 **Today's Progress**: I continued  section 2 on my MongoDB course and solved assignment 1.